Past Perfect

 Examples:

-· will call you when I arrive.
+· I will call you when I arrive.

 · If I am elected President of the United States, I will make sure everyone has access to inexpensive health insurance.